 Google loves fresh content.
 And a revamped website will put you in a position to do a proper job when it comes to optimising your website for Google search.

 This is the chance for you to start fresh on a clean slate and have a website design that sets your site up for better discoverability.

-The assumption in this post is that your website has gone largely unchanged for a long time.
-Remember the “set and forget” approach?
+The assumption in this post is that your website has gone largely unchanged for a long time, also known as “set and forget”.

-Therefore, there’s a strong likelihood that there wasn’t much content from your old website that will need to be preserved from an SEO point of view.
+Therefore, there’s a strong likelihood that there isn’t much content from your old website that will need to be preserved from an SEO point of view.

-It’s important to remember that ongoing search engine optimisation on a website is a maintenance service that website design companies and digital marketing agencies offer.
+It’s important to remember that ongoing search engine optimisation (SEO) on a website is a maintenance service that an SEO company or a digital marketing agency would offer.